ExaltedGG/renownfarming/rules/index.md

 ![Server Rules](https://raw.githubusercontent.com/WolfHQ/renownfarming/gh-pages/images/rulesserver.png)

+English is the only language to be used in all public channels.
+We are an international community but most, if not all, of our members speak and understand English.
+So, why not use a language that everyone can use?

 Server rules apply across the whole server including all interactions within and originating from it.

 Any attempt to circumvent any of the rules or exploit loopholes will trigger immediate moderator actions.